ellysh/video-game-bots/ClickerBots/protection.md

 ![HT Editor](ht-editor.png)

 You get a new `AutoHotKey.exe` executable file, which content differs from the original file.
-Therefore, a MD5 hash sum of the new file differs from the hash sum of the original one.
+Therefore, an MD5 hash sum of the new file differs from the hash sum of the original one.
 Now `Md5ScanProtection.au3` script is not able to detect launched AutoHotKey process.

-Possible way to improve the protection system is to use advanced techniques to analyze a content of executable files.
+The possible way to improve the protection system is to use advanced techniques to analyze a content of executable files.
 You can check a sequence of bytes in specific place of the file if you calculate a hash sum for these bytes only.

 ## Keyboard State Check

-Windows OS provides kernel level mechanism to distinguish simulated keystrokes.
+Windows OS provides a kernel-level mechanism to distinguish simulated keystrokes.

-First of all you should capture all low-level keyboard input events.
+First of all, you should capture all low-level keyboard input events.
 The [`SetWindowsHookEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644990%28v=vs.85%29.aspx) WinAPI function allows you to set a hook procedure, which is called each time when the specified event happens.
-First parameter of this function defines a type of hook procedure, i.e. which events will be captured.
+The first parameter of this function defines a type of hook procedure, i.e. which events will be captured.
 The `WH_KEYBOARD_LL` hook type allows you to capture keyboard input events.

 The hook procedure receives the [`KBDLLHOOKSTRUCT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644967%28v=vs.85%29.aspx) structure, which contains a detailed information about the captured event.
 All keyboard events, which are produced by `SendInput` and `keybd_event` WinAPI functions, have the `LLKHF_INJECTED` flag in the `KBDLLHOOKSTRUCT` structure.
 Keyboard events, which are produced by a keyboard driver, do not have this flag.
-This flag is set on Windows kernel level and it is impossible to disable this feature on WinAPI level.
+This flag is set on Windows kernel level and it is impossible to disable this feature on the WinAPI level.

 This is the [`KeyboardCheckProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/KeyboardCheckProtection.au3) script, which checks the `LLKHF_INJECTED` flag to detect a clicker bot:
 ```AutoIt